jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/caching-inline-async.md

 The final run configuration of the Spring Boot application, as seen in IntelliJ IDEA is:

-![BootGeodeAsyncInlineCachingClientApplication IntelliJ IDEA Run Configuration](./images/BootGeodeAsyncInlineCachingClientApplication-IntelliJ-IDEA-Run-Configuration.png)
+![BootGemFireAsyncInlineCachingClientApplication IntelliJ IDEA Run Configuration](./images/BootGemFireAsyncInlineCachingClientApplication-IntelliJ-IDEA-Run-Configuration.png)

 To access the golf application, simply navigate to: